dubinsky/dubinsky/types/lambda-calculus.md

 ## Reduction strategies ##

+Order of reduction (arguments first, function first etc.) can affect the length of the reduction, length of intermediate terms and its termination.

 Orders on redexes:
  - all the redexes of t and u are _inside_ the redex (λx.t)u;
  - all the redexes of t are to the _left_ of all the redexes of u in tu.